A High Performance Roof Should be Vented:

 Roof with SOLITEX MENTO membrane, vertical and counter battens for venting.

-that have a permeance that is 5 times lower than the exterior materials (a minimum 5:1 ratio*).
+A second general rule to prevent condensation, is that one would like interior materials that have a permeance that is 5 times lower than the exterior materials (a minimum 5:1 ratio*).
 This to facilitate outward drying of the assembly during the times of the year when it is colder outside then inside (which is the large majority of the year as nights in April, May and September, October even have these conditions).
 When conforming to these rules for vented roofs, one can in general omit WUFI calculations.

 Questions: if exterior sheathing plywood has a perm rating of 1, what does this rule then require your vapor retarder to be ..... below 0.2 perms (INTELLO does conform to this rule) - but to reduce the chance of condensation and to create a more robust assembly with a higher drying potential, it would be very beneficial to design an assembly with more vapor open materials on the exterior.